Sharp description of local minima in the loss landscape of high-dimensional two-layer ReLU neural networks: Landscape geometry and consequences for optimisation

 \item \textit{Online Stochastic Gradient Descent (SGD).} Optimisation is performed on the empirical loss using new samples at each step: $\Delta w_k = -\eta \mathcal{G}_k$.
 While formally a discrete process, in the limit of high-dimensional inputs ($d \to \infty$), the dynamics can be described by a deterministic set of ODEs (see Appendix~\ref{app:dynamics_sgd}). \end{itemize}

 A key question concerns the generality of the landscape properties derived under gradient flow. \begin{result}[Landscape Equivalence for SGD] If the learning rate scales as $\eta = o_d(1)$, the additional diffusive terms in the ODEs for SGD vanish (see Eqs.~\ref{eq:R-update_sgd}-\ref{eq:v-update_sgd} Appendix~\ref{app:dynamics_sgd}).
-In this regime, the trajectory of SGD converges to that of the gradient flow.
-Consequently, the topological analysis of the landscape presented in previous sections applies directly to SGD in the appropriate scaling limit. \end{result}
+In this regime, the trajectory of SGD converges to that of the gradient flow. \newcontent{Consequently, the fixed-point and dynamical analysis presented in previous sections applies directly to SGD in the appropriate scaling limit.} \end{result}

 \paragraph{Empirical Comparison and Convergence.} We compare the convergence properties of these optimisers in Table~\ref{tab:optimisers_overpar}, aggregating statistics from $10^4$ initialisations.
 The results highlight a sharp distinction between unconstrained (GD, 2L-GD) and constrained (nGD, onGD) dynamics.